 The Bodenheimer Drive property has been designated as millennial campus space since 2015.
 This gives App State the flexibility to develop the property with private sector firms, issue bonds or lease the space.

 In the FY 2021–22 biennial budget bill signed into law by Gov. Roy Cooper on Nov.
-18, 2021, the North Carolina General Assembly allocated $54 million in non-recurring funds to begin work on the Innovation District project, beginning with the Conservatory for Biodiversity Education and Research.
+18, 2021, the North Carolina General Assembly allocated $54 million in non-recurring funds to begin work on the Innovation District project, beginning with the STEM Academic Building.
+App State’s Board of Trustees authorized an additional $7.5 million in funding for the facility project at its March 24, 2023, meeting, to allow room for any potential inflationary adjustments.
+The additional funding was approved by the UNC System Board of Governors during the board’s April 2023 meeting.

-The district’s faculty and staff housing and zero-carbon energy system will be supported through public-private partnerships (P3) that do not rely upon state funds, or any capital from the university.
-Below-market options will be available to help meet the demand for faculty and staff housing.
+The district’s faculty and staff housing and zero-carbon energy system are supported through public-private partnerships (P3) that do not rely upon state funds, or any capital from the university.

 Who will benefit?